commfish/BSAI_crab_assessments/GMACS/readme.md

 [GMACS GitHub](https://github.com/GMACS-project/GMACS_tpl-cpp_code)

-The latest version used by ADF&G assessments is GMACS 2.01.M.10; Completed 2024-02-27.
+The latest version used by ADF&G assessments is GMACS 2.20.14; Compiled 2024-5-20.
+Versions 2.01.M.10 and 2.20.12 will be removed from this reposiotry in June 2024.

 ## Compiling